CABO NEGRO

 Producer

-Sophie Penson joined Barney Production as a producer and development manager after studying at La Fémis.
-She has produced short films by Vincent Tricon, Ilias El Faris, Randa Maroufi, Saïd Hamich Benlarbi and Camille Lugan, and has collaborated on the feature films Slumlord, Deserts and currently, La Mer au loin and Cabo Negro.
+Sophie Penson joined Barney Production as producer and development manager in 2016 after studying at La Fémis.
+She has produced short films by Vincent Tricon, Ilias El Faris, Randa Maroufi, Saïd Hamich Benlarbi and Camille Lugan, and collaborated on feature films Slumlord, Deserts and currently La Mer au loin.

 Total budget